 Custodial Credit Risk - For an investment, custodial credit risk is the risk that, in the event of the failure of the counterparty, IPTC will not be able to recover the value of its investment or collateral securities that are in the possession of an outside party.
-At December 31, 2021, IPTC's investments in government-backed mortgage notes and municipal bonds were exposed to custodial credit risk.
+At December 31, 2022, IPTC's investments in government-backed mortgage notes and treasury bills were exposed to custodial credit risk.
 These investments were uninsured and the collateral was held by the pledging financial institution's trust department or agent but not in IPTC's name.
 Deposits are exposed to custodial credit risk if they are not covered by depository insurance and the deposits are uncollateralized or collateralized with securities held by the pledging financial institution.
-The money market mutual funds were not subject to custodial credit risk at December 31, 2021.
+The money market mutual funds were not subject to custodial credit risk at December 31, 2022.

 Concentration of Credit Risk - Concentration of credit risk is the risk of loss that may arise in the event of default by a single issuer.
 IPTC places no limit on the amount that may be invested in any one issuer.
-The following table shows investment in issuers and the representative percentage of total investments at December 31, 2021.
+IPTC does not hold any investments in a single issuer that represent 5% or more of total investments subject to concentration of credit risk.